JAMES B. LANDWERLEN - Shelby County

 Ed Zych received his B.A. in Criminal Justice and Political Science from Indiana University in 1991.
 He graduated Cum Laude from Indiana University School of Law – Indianapolis in 2001.
 Ed served as Marion County Deputy Prosecuting Attorney from 2002-2010, prosecuting misdemeanors and minor felonies for the first 2 years, and then being the Fatal Alcohol Crash Team Prosecutor for the Homicide division for the next 7 years.
 As such, he responded to the scenes of, and prosecuted, all DUI related homicides for Marion County.
-Ed became a Shelby County Deputy Prosecutor in 2011, and currently handles all felony prosecutions in Superior Court No. 2.
+Ed became a Shelby County Deputy Prosecutor in 2011, and currently handles felony and misdemeanors prosecutions in Superior Court No. 2.

 Attorney for Child Support and Juvenile